-The relationships of the TDS concentrations plotted in Figure 2-6b indicate that the increase in the SWP water TDS concentration over the last few years has contributed in part to the increase in the TDS concentration of the IEUA agency-wide effluent.
-The increasing trend in the TDS concentration of the effluent is not solely explained by the TDS concentrations plotted in Figure 2-6b, and there are likely other factors contributing to the increase as suggested by the difference in the magnitude of increase between the monthly water supply TDS concentrations (about 70 mg/L) and the monthly IEUA agency-wide effluent TDS concentrations (about 120 mg/L) since mid-2011.
+The relationships of the TDS concentrations plotted in Figure 2-7 indicate that the increase in the SWP water TDS concentration over the last few years has contributed in part to the increase in the TDS concentration of the IEUA agency-wide effluent.
+The increasing trend in the TDS concentration of the effluent is not solely explained by the TDS concentrations plotted in Figure 2-7, and there are likely other factors contributing to the increase as suggested by the difference in the magnitude of increase between the monthly water supply TDS concentrations (about 70 mg/L) and the monthly IEUA agency-wide effluent TDS concentrations (about 120 mg/L) from 2012 to 2015.
 Another likely cause of the increase in the effluent TDS concentration is the incorporation of the water conservation practices required by the State of California during the current drought.
-Water conservation practices in 2015 are evident in the time history of the volume of total water supply plotted in Figure 2-6b, where overall there was a 25 percent reduction from 2014 to 2015.
+Water conservation practices in 2015 and 2016 are evident in the time history of the volume of total water supply plotted in Figure 2-7.
+What these trends suggest is that drought conditions have a meaningful impact on the TDS concentration of water supply and recycled water and that future droughts similar to the 2012-2016 period could lead to short term exceedances of the 12-month running-average IEUA agency-wide effluent TDS.
+For this reason, Watermaster and the IEUA have petitioned the Regional Board to consider modifying the TDS compliance metric for recycled water to a longer-term averaging period.
+The Regional Board agreed that an evaluation of the compliance metric is warranted and directed Watermaster and the IEUA to develop a technical scope of work to support the adoption of a longer-term averaging period.
+This scope will be developed and implemented in 2017.